-On a recent call with a prospect I ran into a use case where they needed to send data to AS400 multi member files with MuleSoft Anypoint.
-IBM i (AS/400, iSeries, System i) operating environment includes an integrated DB2 database that is widely used as an application data store.
+On a recent call with a prospect, I ran into a use case where they needed to send data to AS400 multi-member files with MuleSoft Anypoint.
+IBM i (AS/400), iSeries, System i operating environment includes an integrated DB2 database that is widely used as an application data store.
 Remote clients can access IBM i data via DB2 SQL Query Engine, JDBC or ODBC interfaces, and this works well for regular files and DB2 tables.
-There is a special file type widely used in older IBM i applications that supports partitioning content into multiple “members” and provides methods for isolating the data for traditional programs.
+There is a special file type widely used in older IBM i applications that supports partitioning content into multiple “members” and provide methods for isolating the data for traditional programs.
 The challenge of interfacing with multi-member files is that they cannot be easily accessed via standard SQL clients.

 There are several “brute force” options for remotely creating and working with multi-member files in Mule, including:

-- Custom Java or .NET code to implement record level access to specified member using IBM Toolbox for Java or IBM Access for Windows APIs
+- Custom Java or .NET code to implement record-level access to specified members using IBM Toolbox for Java or IBM Access for Windows APIs

 - Custom Java or .NET code to create an SQL alias pointing to a specific member then use that alias instead of the file name for SQL operations